 - 4 pounds Bing cherries pitted

-- 1 to 1 1/2 cups granulated sugar
+- 1 to 1 ½ cups granulated sugar

-- 1/4 cup lemon juice
+- ¼ cup lemon juice

 - 2 tablespoons cornstarch

-- 1/4 cup warm water
+- ¼ cup cold water

-Pit the cherries over a glass liquid measuring cup.
+- Pit the cherries over a glass liquid measuring cup.
 Place pitted cherries into a deep frying pan.
 Place your hand over the pits and pour any excess juices into the pan.

-Cook the cherries over medium heat.
+- Cook the cherries over medium heat.
 Add the sugar and lemon juice.
 Cook until soft, stirring with a wooden spoon occasionally.
-Add the corn starch into warm water to dissolve.
-Stir into the cherry mixture.
-Cook over medium to high heat to thicken.
-Stir constantly with a wooden spoon.
+Dissolve the cornstarch into cold water, stir with a tablespoon.